mrsimpson/slides-data-in-motion/slides.md

 ![Quarkus REST API implementation components](/quarkus-rest-api.png)

 <!--
-- **The client starts** communication by sending a request to the server, which then processes it and returns a response.
+- **The client starts** communication by sending a request **which includes the representation** to the server, which then processes it and returns a response.
 - There are many transformations and protocol adapters along the way.
 - Commonly used in **web services** and **APIs**.
 - Follows a **synchronous communication** model.
 Each request waits for a response.